kinant/iSin/README.txt

 of any passages saved.
 Click on any passage to view it's text.
 5. On the "My Sin Records" screen, you can swipe a sin record row at any time to delete.

+# Settings:
+1. The settings screen allows you to set the authentication method.
+If you want the app to ask to authenticate everytime that it becomes active, please turn the option ON, otherwise, leave it off (App will only authenticate once, when it starts).